 * Another way to reduce the size is to split the data into training and testing sets.

-Test if it works, by printing some info:
+Test if the dataset loads properly, by printing some info:

 print(df.head())